weavy-labs/weavy-kendoreact-messenger/README.md

 You are free to use the demo instance when you test and evaluate the **Weavy KendoReact Chat** for as long as you want.
 When you are ready try the Weavy Chat API in your app and with your users [sign up](https://www.weavy.com/account/signup) to get your license.

-If you want to see how it looks and works, check it out here [https://weavykendochat.weavycloud.com/](https://weavykendochat.weavycloud.com/)

 ## Authentication
-For demo purposes, we've created for predefined users you can sign in with.
+For demo purposes, we've created four predefined users you can sign in with.
 When you start the app you will be presented by a Sign In screen.

 If you would like to automatically sign in with one of the predefined users, update the `useEffect()` method in the `user-provider.js` file.
-You have four users to choose from: `oliver`, `lilly`, `samara`, or `adam`.
+You can chooose from: `oliver`, `lilly`, `samara`, or `adam`.

 For example; `let username = "oliver";`